 Jesus said, “Peace I leave with you; My peace I give to you; not as the world gives do I give to you.
 Do not let your heart be troubled, nor let it be fearful.“ – See John 14:27 (NASB)

 Indeed, God’s peace is the right medicine for the ills that would plague the soul.
 With His righteous hand, God administers perfect love and wisdom so that, in our hearts, we who are with Christ are well to feel happy and blest.
 For God is the great physician who does not abandon those who faithfully rely on Him to save His people from overexposure to fear.
-What He does to treat me for such contamination, He would tend to your need once you call upon His name; trust that you are not alone when you go through these valleys.
+What He does to treat me for such contamination, He would tend to your need once you call upon His name.
+Trust that you are not alone when you go through these valleys.

-My purpose for this blog, my first book, and all else is purely for the means to further share the hope of my life that, in faith, has sustained me.
+My purpose for this blog, my first book, and all else are purely for the means to further share the hope of my life that, in faith, has sustained me.
 My utmost desire is to do the good works that God would have us all do to lift one another up.